-If a meeting isn’t shared the way you expected, you can usually fix it by checking Smart Share settings, attendee emails, and the meeting’s visibility.
+If a meeting isn't shared the way you expected, you can usually fix it by checking auto-share settings, attendee emails, and the meeting's visibility.
 This guide walks you through the most common causes and what to adjust.

-When Smart Share is turned on, all existing external meetings become visible to the team (if the meeting date has passed).
+When Auto-share is turned on, all existing external meetings become visible to the team (if the meeting date has passed).
 When it's turned off, they become private again.
 The change takes effect immediately — it's not limited to new meetings.

 2. Has the visibility been manually overridden?

-A meeting's visibility can be set manually, which overrides Smart Share.
-If a meeting has been explicitly set to private or shared, Smart Share rules won't apply to it.
+A meeting's visibility can be set manually, which overrides auto-share.
+If a meeting has been explicitly set to Private or Team, auto-share rules won't apply to it.

-Check the meeting's visibility setting to see if an override is in place.
+Check the meeting's visibility pill to see if an override is in place.

 3. Is the meeting classified as external?

-Smart Share only shares external meetings.
+Auto-share only shares external meetings.
 A meeting is external when at least one attendee's email doesn't match an active team member.
-If every attendee is a team member, the meeting is internal and stays private — this is by design.
+If every attendee is a team member, the meeting is internal and stays private — this is intentional.

-Open the meeting and check the attendee list.
+Open the meeting and check the attendee list to confirm how it was classified.

 4. Are the attendee emails correct?